sikaeducation/curriculum/courses/401/standards/integrate-identity-management-apis/topics/express-user-creation/README.md

 # Express: User Creation

 Creating a new user in an Express app is not very different from creating a new record of any kind.
-The only difference is that you need to be sure to hash the user's password when you create the record.
+The only difference is that you need hash the user's password when you store it in the database.

 ## Installing `bcrypt`